l3l3jones/group2_project_git/README.md

 ### Colour Scheme

-I have taken inspiration from...
+We took inspiration from...

 ### Typography

 Google Fonts was used to import the chosen fonts for use in the site.

-I have used [FONT NAME](https://www.link-to-google-font-if-applicable.com) for the headings on the site.
-I have chosen to use this font as...
+We used [FONT NAME](https://www.link-to-google-font-if-applicable.com) for the headings on the site.
+We chose to use this font as...

-I have used [FONT NAME](https://www.link-to-google-font-if-applicable.com) for the body text on the site.
+We used [FONT NAME](https://www.link-to-google-font-if-applicable.com) for the body text on the site.
 FONT NAME is a sans-serif font which allows it to be legible and is a great choice for accessibility.

 ### Imagery

-As the site is for people who love to watch movies, I have kept the imagery throughout the site to the theme of movies.
+As the site is for people who love to watch movies, we kept the imagery throughout the site to the theme of movies.
 Please view the media section for more information on where each image was sourced.

 All images of the movies have been requested through the MOVIES API.